sokolovs/ec-adapter/README.md

 ---

-# EN: 🔥 ectoControl Integration for Home Assistant
+# EN: 🔥 ectoControl Adapter Integration for Home Assistant

 This integration connects **ectoControl** adapters that provide control of gas and electric boilers via various communication buses.
 Depending on the adapter model, supported protocols include **eBUS**, **OpenTherm**, **Navien**, and others.